MediaArea/MediaConch/Narrative.md

 FFV1 is a efficient lossless video codec which is designed in a manner responsive to the requirements of digital preservation.
 Version 3 of this lossless codec is highly self-descriptive and stores its own information regarding field dominence, aspect ratio, and colorspace so that it is not reliant on a container format to store this information.
 FFV1 version 3 mandates storage of CRCs in frame headers to allow verification of the encoded data and stores error status messages.
 FFV1 version 3 is also a very flexible codec allowing adjustments to the encoding process based on different priorities such as size efficiency, data resillience, or encoding speed.

 ### Linear PCM

+Linear PCM is a ubitiquous and simple audio format.
+PCM audio streams may be comprised of signed or unsiged samples, arranged in little-endian or big-endian arragements, in any number of audio channels.
+PCM is very flexible but is not self-descriptive.
+A raw PCM file can not properly be decoded without knowing the sample encoding, channel count, endianness, bit depth, and sample rate.
+PCM is typically dependent on its container to store sufficient metadata for its decoding.

+Because PCM streams contain only audio samples without any codec structure or metadata within the stream, by itself any data could be considered valid PCM and decoded as audio.
+Determining the conformity or technical health of PCM data requires the context of information provided by its container.

 ## Development of an Open Source Conformance Checker